-Document Number: TD2017DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Committee Group (LabEG) Date: Effective Date: 1 March 2017
+Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018

-- d.
-If this exogenous Threshold Substance is detected in conjunction with a prohibited diuretic or other masking agent (as specified in the Prohibited List), both the exogenous Threshold Substance and the diuretic/masking agent shall be confirmed and reported as AAF by the Laboratory.
-In such cases, the confirmation of the Threshold Substance requires only the identification of the compound (in compliance with the effective TD IDCR), not its quantification1. - e.
-11-nor-∆9-tetrahydrocannabinol-9-carboxylic acid. - f.
+- h.
 The Laboratory shall report cathine as an AAF when found at a urinary concentration greater than the DL.
 However, when pseudoephedrine is also detected in the Sample at concentrations below the DL, the estimated concentration of pseudoephedrine shall also be reported and a comment shall be made in the Test Report on whether the cathine finding may have resulted from the administration of pseudoephedrine.
-The decision about whether the cathine finding constitutes an Anti-doping Rule Violation shall be made during the results management process. - g.
-The Threshold concentration is based on the sum of the glucuronide conjugate (expressed as the free drug) and free drug concentrations. - h.
-Morphine at a urinary concentration greater than the DL shall be reported as an AAF.
-However, when applicable, a comment shall be made in the Test Report on whether the morphine finding may have resulted from the administration of a permitted substance such as codeine.
-The decision about whether this finding constitutes an Anti-doping Rule Violation shall be made during the results management process. - i.
+The decision about whether the cathine finding constitutes an Anti-doping Rule Violation shall be made during the results management process. - i.
+The Threshold concentration is based on total content of substance, which is defined as the combination of free substance and its glucuroconjugated forms, expressed as substance equivalent (e.g. for morphine is based on the combination of free morphine, morphine-3-glucuronide and morphine-6-glucuronide, expressed as morphine equivalent). - j.
 For endogenous Threshold Substances for which the \underline{T} value has been established based on reference population statistics, the population \underline{T} already incorporates the uncertainty of the measurements.
+Therefore, the \underline{T} constitutes the \underline{DL} . - k.
+Applicable when immunoassays are used for quantification of heterodimeric hCG. - I. Applicable when the LC-MS/MS method is used for quantification of heterodimeric hCG.

-Therefore, the \underline{T} constitutes the \underline{DL} . - Specific instructions on the measurement and reporting of hCG findings are provided in the WADA Guidelines on Reporting and Management of urinary hCG and LH findings in male Athletes [1].
+Specific instructions on the measurement and reporting of hCG findings are provided in the WADA Technical Document on Reporting and Management of urinary hCG and LH findings in male Athletes [3].

 Note: Human Growth Hormone (hGH) is also defined as a Threshold Substance.
-For the application of the hGH differential immunoassays and/or the hGH Biomarkers Method, the applicable values of $u{c\ Max}$ and the corresponding DLs are specified in the Technical Document on human Growth Hormone Isoform Differential Immunoassays for Doping Control Analyses (TDGH) [2] and the WADA Guidelines on human Growth Hormone Biomarkers Test for Doping Control Analyses [3], respectively.
+For the application of the hGH differential immunoassays and/or the hGH Biomarkers Method, the applicable values of $u{c \, Max}$ and the corresponding DLs are specified in the applicable Technical Document [4] or Laboratory Guidelines [5].